-Q8.4 What happens when the margin offset is either less than 20% of management expense ratio (MER) or greater than 60% of MER?
+Q8.3 What happens when the margin offset is either less than 20% of the management expense ratio (MER) or greater than 60% of the MER?

-A: Both AG VACARVM and VA RBC require that, when looking up the appropriate factors for GC, the margin offset, expressed as a percentage of MER, should never be less than 20%, nor more than 60%.
+A: The VA RBC requirements state that, when looking up the appropriate factors for GC, the margin offset, expressed as a percentage of MER, should never be less than 20%, nor more than 60%.
 Thus, if the actual margin offset is less than 20%, one should use the factor value for 20% and if greater than 60%, one should use the factor value for 60%.

-Q8.5 How is \hat{f} calculated for purposes of determining the scaling factor, R?
+Q8.4 How is $^{\phi}$ calculated for purposes of determining the scaling factor, R?

-A: \hat{f} reflects the overall in-the-moneyness for an entire type of guarantee (e.g., return of premium GMDB, maximum anniversary value GMDB, etc.) in the aggregate, not for an individual contract.
+A: φ reflects the overall in-the-moneyness for an entire type of guarantee (e.g., return of premium GMDB, maximum anniversary value GMDB, etc.) in the aggregate, not for an individual contract.
 It equals the aggregate account value for all contracts of that product type, divided by the aggregate guaranteed value for the product type, multiplied by 90%.

-Q8.6 At what level of aggregation would the margin offset, alpha, be calculated?
+Q8.5 At what level of aggregation would the margin offset, alpha, be calculated?
 For example, would it usually be expressed as an aggregate percentage of the MER for the block as a whole?